OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/object_integration.md

 * Video task

 ## Other Objects
-This component can also used to integration any objects into elements.
+This component can also used to integrate any objects into elements.

 ![offers integration in course](assets/object-integration.png){ class="shadow lightbox" }